siberianfox/g2wiki/Digital-DRO.md

  - Set the system to JSON mode by typing { <CR>
  - Run the board under test and watch the streaming position and step count

+To clear (zero) the counters type

+{clc:n} or $clc

+Remember to reset to JSON mode by typing a { if the latter.